ryanquinnnelson/python-simple-ci/README.md

 ## sharing environments
 ### conda file readable by Windows, macOS, Linux
+Import this version when user has the same platform (Anaconda, Miniconda) as the author.
 ```shell script
 $ conda env export --name ENVNAME > envname.yml